reregaga/reregaga-editorjs-overline/README.md

 ## Output data

-Underlined text will be wrapped with a `u` tag with an `cdx-underline` class.
+Underlined text will be wrapped with a `span` tag with an `reregaga-overline` class.

 ```json
 {